+91-9711260240 +91-9711260230 helpdesk@ficsi.in

 What is Food Hygiene?

-Food hygiene refers to the practices and conditions necessary to control foodborne illnesses and ensure food produced for consumption is safe and won’t lead to health hazards.
+Food hygiene in food industry refers to the practices and conditions necessary to control foodborne illnesses and ensure food produced for consumption is safe and won’t lead to health hazards.
 It encompasses everything from how the food is stored, handled, and prepared, and even how it’s consumed.

 What is Food Safety?